• Home

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The 22@ district is a city council initiative implemented in 2000 to transform 200 hectares of industrial land in the Poblenou district into an innovative production district.
-The plan also contemplated the protection of the rich industrial heritage concentrated in the district.
-In 2006, with a view to favouring the recovery of the symbols of Poblenou’s industrial memory the city council included in Barcelona’s heritage catalogue some 114 manufacturing elements and complexes that clearly defined the urban landscape of Poblenou to ensure the preservation of structures, passages, apartment buildings and plots through the application of specific regulatory instruments.
+The 22@ District is a city council initiative launched in 2000 to transform 200 hectares of industrial land in Poblenou into an innovative production district.
+However, the plan also includes the protection of the area’s rich industrial heritage.
+To support the recovery of symbols of Poblenou’s industrial memory, in 2006 the City Council added 114 industrial elements and complexes to Barcelona’s Heritage Catalogue.
+These have clearly helped define the urban landscape of Poblenou and will have their structures, passageways, residential buildings, and plot layouts preserved through specific regulations.

-From the Glòries stop on the Barcelona Bus Turístic Red Route, you can get there by heading north until you reach Avinguda Diagonal.
+From the Glòries stop on the Red Route of the Barcelona Bus Turístic, walk north until you reach Avinguda Diagonal.